-A student must have officially applied to an open position on Handshake in order to be hired.
+A student must have officially applied to an open position on Handshake in order to be hired or promoted.
 If a hiring request is made without an application or job positing, the request will be denied.

-Once a supervisor has selected a student employee candidate for hire, they will need to ensure the student has completed their necessary hiring paperwork.
+Once a supervisor has selected a student employee candidate for hire AND the student has accepted the job offer, they will need to ensure the student has completed their necessary hiring paperwork.

 Both supervisors and students can check the status of paperwork completion using the "Student I-9" lookup tool in Banner SSB.
-Student's status will change to "OK to Hire" once the paperwork has been both received AND processed by the office of Student Employment.
+A student's status will change to "OK to Hire" once the paperwork has been both received AND processed by the office of Student Employment.
+Supervisors must use the lookup tool in their "Employee" tab in Banner; Students must search under their "Student" tab.